Rasa Sayange

 But, what can I say?
 I’ve worked with ministry of tourism & culture once and know that the department is run by idiots.
 It’s hard to comprehend that some of us are more than ready to run and yet there are people who think that “belanda masih jauh”, the laid-back mentality, come to office at 10.30 to read newspaper then off for lunch for 3 hours.
 No wonder lah we’re beaten all the time by our neighbour, we never use our brain to the maximum capacity. *big sigh*

-21. Achmad Sudarsono Says:
+21. Achmad Sudarsono says:

 Parvita,